 The AK-47, in particular, can utilize a large diameter red dot sight like this one because it works well with forward scout mounting options.
 It is a particularly rugged sight perfect for rifles that are going to be used hard in the field, AK-47s are notoriously abused, and with the reputable warranty that aim point is known for you shouldn’t have any problems.

 Other than the reliability and features that this red dot packs, the 50,000 hour battery life is its main selling point.
 This red dot can be turned on and run for longer than a year on high.
 Changing batteries can be an annual affair, rather than having to worry about whether or not your rifle will have a sight when you pick it up.

 Few other red dots on the market can measure up to this value minded option from aim point.
 Making it one of the best red dot sights for an AK-47, an excellent scope in general.

 2 Sig Sauer SOR52001 Romeo5 1x20mm Compact Red Dot Sight

 Miniature red dots are particularly useful on AK-47s, because they cut down on the overall weight and bulk of the rifle.
 Many of the miniature red dots that have been sold in years past have been expensive, coming from high-end manufacturers and military suppliers.

-Sig Sauer, the claim pistol manufacturer, recently entered into the optics manufacturing business and they hit one out of the park with their Romeo5 Compact Red Dot Sight.
-It has the same footprint as many of the other red dots on the market, size perfectly for a rifle like an AK-47 that will be used within 100 yards.
+Sig Sauer, the acclaimed pistol manufacturer, recently entered into the optics manufacturing business and they hit one out of the park with their Romeo5 Compact Red Dot Sight.
+It has the same footprint as many of the other red dots on the market, sized perfectly for a rifle like an AK-47 that will be used within 100 yards.

 The sight forgoes expensive battery conservation methods by only turning on when the rifle is moved.
 After a period of time, the site turns off to conserve battery life.
 This keeps the mechanisms and electronics inside the sight cheap and rugged.